malcolmhutchinson/webnote-django/DEPLOY.md

     sudo a2dissite 000-default

+### Connecting everything up

-There are directives which make the python code and static files available to Apache:
+There are directives in the apache config file which make the python code and static files available to Apache:

     DocumentRoot                /var/www/localnote
     Installed Python code       /opt/localnote/code/